Components

 For correctness, Litho components must follow two functional-programming rules:

-1. Components must be immutable - they only support val properties (no var properties!).
-Components are re-used across threads, so mutability can introduce subtle but aggravating correctness issues.
+properties!).
+Components are re-used across threads, so mutability can introduce subtle but aggravating correctness issues. render

 Following are some other ways you can affect your component's rendering: